vanderhoornm/android-MythTV-Leanfront/README.md

 - 4K video plays at 60fps with full 4K resolution.
 This is currently not achievable with the android port of mythfrontend.
 - The application uses exoplayer, which is the player code used by youtube, Amazon Prime and others.
 As such it will be able to handle new capabilities that are released on Android TV.
 - It plays recordings, videos and Live TV from a MythTV backend.
 All recordings are presented in a way that is consistent with other leanback applications.
-The first screen shows a list of recording group.
+The first screen shows a list of recording groups.
 You can drill down to a list of titles in a recording group.
-- This application uses the MythTV api to communicate with the backend.
+- This application uses the MythTV Service API to communicate with the backend.
 It needs no access to the database password, and will work on all versions of mythbackend from v29 onwards.
-It may work on older versions if the apis are available on the MythTV backend.
+It may work on older versions if the APIs are available on the MythTV backend.
 - Voice search within the application is supported.
-- With backend on master or recent MythTV V30 or later this frontend will prevent idle shutdown on the backend.
+- With backend on master or recent MythTV v30 or later this frontend will prevent idle shutdown on the backend.
 On older backends you need to take steps to ensure the backend does not shut down while playback is occurring.
 - Bookmarks are supported.
 Bookmarks can be stored on MythTV (for recordings) or on the local leanback frontend (for recordings or videos).
-In cases where there is no seektable the system stores the bookmark on MythTV based on an assumed frame rate.
+In cases where there is no seek table the system stores the bookmark on MythTV based on an assumed frame rate.
 The frame rate can be set in the Settings page.
 If the frame rate set is different from the actual frame rate, the location of the bookmark set here will be incorrect when viewed from mythfrontend.
 Note that video bookmarks will always be stored locally.
 - The "Watched" flag is set if you get to the end of the recording during playback.
 To ensure it is set, press forward to get to the end before exiting playback.
 - There is a delete/undelete option so that you can delete shows after watching.
 Also there set watched or unwatched and remove bookmark options.
 There is a "Stop Recording" option that stops a recording.
 This works whether the recording was scheduled or is "Live TV" in progress.
 - There is a zoom icon and an aspect icon so that you can expand letterbox recordings and correct wrongly stretched recordings.